Armani-T/Hanno/README.md

 ## Notes

-I'm currently working on a python implementation which will serve as the reference for a future Rust implementation in order to make it faster.
+- I'm currently working on a python implementation which will serve as the reference implementation.
+- A future Rust implementation is planned.
+It will be more focused on speed.

 ## Meta